 The final verdict: Puppy potty training pads are good for housebreaking as long as that housebreaking is consistent, thorough, and continual; neither of you should use the pads as a crutch because that can seriously backfire.

-Like every other dog product, such puppy grass litter boxes do have disadvantages.
+Like every other dog product, such puppy grass litter boxes have disadvantages.

 Which one: Puppy training pads or dog grass litter box?

-Puppy training pads are great for someone who has a lot of time to devote to housebreaking (i.e. they don’t work 10 or 12 hour days) and can keep housebreaking consistent and progressive without using these puppy pads as a crutch.
+Puppy training pads are great for someone with a lot of time to devote to housebreaking (i.e., they don’t work 10 or 12-hour days) and can keep housebreaking consistent and progressive without using these puppy pads as a crutch.

 Housebreaking pads are also good for pet parents who don’t want a long cleanup time (I think that’s all of us), and if you simply abhor cleaning, puppy potty pads might be a good option for you.